 - Using your finger to ask (gesture) anyone to come to you or to point someone or something; instead, you may use your hand-palm.

-- Doing the “thumbs up” sign – it has an offensive connotation; it is rude like using the middle-finger in western countries.
+- Doing the “thumbs up” sign – it has an offensive connotation, like using the middle finger in western countries.

 - Crossing legs – it can be interpreted as arrogance or as a sign of disrespect, especially if you are sitting in front of an aged person or someone of a higher hierarchical position.